darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 We run the release command we just configured.
 This will do the steps described above.

+Note: We don't push the updated package.json or other version changes to git on CI because it would cause another commit.
+So the version is only on the git tag.
+If we want to have the version anywhere else on CI we have to manually set it.

 In the second command in this script we copy the version from the package.json file and put it in our front end project as a simple txt file.

 This step has a condition that only runs for commits to master.
 We don't want to version feature branches.